 "By taking DNA from the brain and spinal cord, as well as a bone marrow donor.
 You would get rid of the donor's DNA and then colonize it with that of the person receiving the body.", he told the newspaper.

-"I mean, there are huge problems with the first head transplant, but it is possible.
-There are thousands of people in hibernation, often just their heads.
-There are companies that really believe they will wake them up one day from the dead, cure them of disease and give their new bodies.
-In comparison what I am proposing is quite conservative ".
+“I mean, there are huge problems for the first head transplant, but it's possible.
+There are thousands of people in hibernation, often just the heads.
+There are companies that truly believe they will one day awaken them from the dead, cure them of diseases and give them new bodies.
+What I'm proposing is quite conservative in comparison.".